-The Environmental Protection (Waste Management) Policy 2000 (Waste EPP) outlines the waste hierarchy which moves from the most preferred - waste avoidance, to reuse, recycling, and energy recovery, through to waste disposal, the least preferred.
+The Waste EPP details the waste management hierarchy & lists the most preferred options of waste management, from waste avoidance, to the reuse of waste, recycling, and energy recovery, through to waste disposal (which is the least preferred option).

-The three main principles of the Waste EPP are:
+Three other important concepts of the Waste EPP are:

-1. The "polluter pays principle" - all costs associated with waste management should, where possible, be borne by the waste generator.

-- 2. The "user pays principle" all costs associated with the use of a resource should, where possible, be included in the price of goods and services developed from that resource. - 3.
+- 1. The "polluter pays principle" all costs associated with waste management should, where possible, be borne by the waste generator. - 2.
+The "user pays principle" all costs associated with the use of a resource should, where possible, be included in the price of goods and services developed from that resource. - 3.
 "Product stewardship principle" the producer or importer of a product should take all reasonable steps to minimise environmental harm from the production, use and disposal of the product.

-The EPP Waste and the Environmental Protection (Waste Management) Regulation 2000 are the primary legislative instruments governing waste management in Queensland.
+The Waste EPP and the Waste Regulation are two of the primary legislative instruments governing waste management in Queensland.

-The EPP Waste provides for the preparation of waste management programmes to minimise waste generation, promote the efficient use of non-renewable resources and promote the use of waste as a resource in order to achieve the objectives of the Environment Protection Act 1994.
-The EPP Waste outlines a hierarchy of waste management to be adopted in preparing waste management programs.
+The Waste EPP provides for the preparation of waste management programmes to minimise waste generation, promote the efficient use of non-renewable resources and promote the use of waste as a resource in order to achieve the objectives of the EP Act.
+The EPP Waste outlines a hierarchy of waste management options to be adopted in preparing waste management programs.
 This hierarchy lists waste management practices in the preferred order of adoption.
-These include waste avoidance as a first option, then reuse, recycling and energy recovery with waste disposal as a last option.
+These include waste avoidance as a first option, then reuse, recycling and energy recovery with waste disposal as a least preferred option.